 Notice of Preliminary Hearing on First Day Motions.

-A chapter 11 debtor seeking relief at the outset of the case must provide notice of the preliminary hearing on first day motions to the United States trustee, committee of unsecured creditors (if any), and if not, to the 20 largest unsecured creditors, as well as to any other parties directly affected by the motions.
+A chapter 11 debtor seeking relief at the outset of the case must provide notice of the preliminary hearing on first day motions to the United States trustee, the subchapter V trustee (if any), the committee of unsecured creditors (if any, and if there is no committee, then to the 20 largest unsecured creditors), as well as to any other parties directly affected by the motions.
 If the debtor seeks to have these hearings held on shortened notice, the debtor must label the motion as an emergency motion, must promptly contact the courtroom deputy to set a hearing date, and may serve notice by electronic mail, hand delivery, or such other means as the Court approves.

 Notice of Final Hearing on First Day Motions.